pdohara/gitinit/contents/pages/getting-started.md

 Now that Git is setup, let's add some files.

-	Git init
+	git init

 To start working we need a repository.
-Git creates the repository when you run the `get init` command.
+Git creates the repository when you run the `git init` command.
 Git will create a folder called `.git`.
 There is nothing in this folder you need to look at.
-It is importand that this folder is being backed up somehow as all of the change history that is being tracked is in this folder.
+It is important that this folder is being backed up somehow as all of the change history that is being tracked is in this folder.

   So now that we have run `git init` we have a repository but there are no files in it.
 Not very interesting.